George Clifford, 3rd Earl of Cumberland: Early life and wardship

-George Clifford was born on 8 August 1558 at Brougham Castle in Westmorland, the son and heir of Henry Clifford, 2nd Earl of Cumberland (d.
-January 1570) by his second wife, Anne Dacre, daughter of William Dacre, 3rd Baron Dacre.
+George Clifford was born on 8 August 1558 at Brougham Castle in Westmorland, the son and heir of Henry Clifford, 2nd Earl of Cumberland by his second wife, Anne Dacre (c.
+1538 – died c.
+July 1581), daughter of William Dacre, 3rd Baron Dacre.

 The Barons de Clifford, a junior branch of the Clifford feudal barons of Clifford of Clifford Castle in Herefordshire, had established themselves in the late 13th century at Appleby Castle in Westmorland, in the north of England.

 George succeeded as Earl of Cumberland and Baron de Clifford when his father died in 1570, leaving George a minor, aged 12.
 His valuable wardship and marriage was granted by Queen Elizabeth I to Francis Russell, 2nd Earl of Bedford, KG (died 1585), who in 1577, married George off to his daughter Lady Margaret Russell (1560–1616).
 The marriage had been arranged in their infancy by their respective fathers, which later did not prove to be a happy one.